Islamic Revolutionary Guard Corps: Iraq, 2014–present

-Two battalions of Revolutionary Guards were reported to be operating in Iraq trying to combat the 2014 Northern Iraq offensive.
+Two IRGC battalions were reported to be operating in Iraq against the 2014 Northern Iraq offensive.
 The IRGC is considered to be a principle backer of the Popular Mobilization Forces, a loose coalition of Shi'a militias allied with the Iraqi government in its fight against the Islamic State of Iraq and Syria (ISIS).
-Major General Qasem Soleimani was an instrumental force in the Iranian ground mission in Iraq against ISIS, purportedly planning the Second Battle of Tikrit.
+Major general Qasem Soleimani was an instrumental force in the Iranian ground mission in Iraq against ISIS, purportedly planning the Second Battle of Tikrit.

-In December 2014, Brigadier General Hamid Taqavi, a veteran of the 1980–1988 Iran–Iraq War, was killed by snipers in Samarra.
+In December 2014, brigadier general Hamid Taqavi, a veteran of the 1980–1988 Iran–Iraq War, was killed by snipers in Samarra.
 In May 2017, Shaaban Nassiri, a senior IRGC commander was killed in combat near Mosul, Iraq.
 In December 2019, the U.S. Air Force conducted airstrikes on weapons caches and facilities of the IRGC-sponsored militant group Kata'ib Hezbollah.
-In retaliation, the group attacked the U.S. Embassy in Baghdad in the Green Zone.
+In retaliation, the group attacked the U.S. embassy in Baghdad in the Green Zone.

-On 3 January 2020, Soleimani was killed in a U.S. drone strike at Baghdad International Airport along with the PMF commander Abu Mahdi al-Muhandis.
+On 3 January 2020, Soleimani was killed in a U.S. drone strike at Baghdad International Airport along with PMF commander Abu Mahdi al-Muhandis.

 2014 Israeli drone shoot down

-Iran revolutionary guards said that they had shot down an Israeli drone approaching the Natanz nuclear facility.
+On 24 August 2014, IRGC forces said that they had shot down an Israeli drone approaching the Natanz nuclear facility.
 According to ISNA, "The downed aircraft was of the stealth, radar-evasive type ... and was targeted by a ground-to-air missile before it managed to enter the area."
-The statement by revolutionary guards did not mention how they recognized it as an Israeli drone.
+The IRGC statement did not mention how they recognized it as an Israeli drone.
 Israel offered no comment.

 Ukraine International Airlines Flight 752

 Iranian authorities initially denied responsibility for the Ukraine International Airlines Flight 752 incident.
 However, the IRGC later admitted that the plane had been shot down by mistake.

-The Aerospace Force of the Islamic Revolutionary Guard Corps took "full responsibility" for unintentionally shooting down the airplane with a surface-to-air missile on 8 January 2020.
-President Hassan Rouhani stated that the plane was approaching an IRGC base when it was shot down: according to a senior Revolutionary Guards commander, the plane was mistaken for a cruise missile.
+The Aerospace Force of the Islamic Revolutionary Guard Corps took "full responsibility" for mistakenly shooting down the airplane with a surface-to-air missile on 8 January 2020.
+President Hassan Rouhani stated that it had been approaching an IRGC base.
+According to a senior commander, the plane was mistaken for a cruise missile.

-On 17 January 2020, the IRGC were protected by Ali Khamenei in the Friday sermon.
+On 17 January 2020, the IRGC were defended by Ali Khamenei in the Friday sermon.
 He said that the downing was a "bitter" tragedy and additionally declared that "Iran's enemies" used the crash and the military's admission to "weaken" the IRGC.

-Special Operation inside Pakistan
+Hostage Rescue inside Pakistan

-On 3 February 2021, IRGC announced that it had conducted an intelligence-based operation inside Pakistani territory to rescue two of its border guards who were taken as hostages by Jaish ul-Adl organization two and a half years ago.
+On 3 February 2021, IRGC announced that it had conducted an intelligence-based operation inside Pakistani territory to rescue two of its border guards who were taken as hostages by Jaish ul-Adl organization two and a half years prior.
+The Pakistani army denied that Iran had carried out an intelligence operation inside its territory.